 As a real estate investor, I want to get the most out of my investment.
 No matter what type of property I’m purchasing, I want to make sure I can do everything possible to make it a profitable one for many years to come.
 One of the best ways I can make sure this occurs is to hire a reputable property manager.
 However, when choosing a property manager, I’ve always found it best to not make a choice solely on price alone.
-While it’s always nice to have a property manager who will not charge me high prices each month to do an excellent job, making a choice on price alone will be a decision I’ll come to regret each and every time.
-To learn more about why the cheapest property manager is usually a bad fit, here are some suggestions based on my experiences through the years.
+While it’s always nice to have a property manager who will not charge me high prices each month to do an excellent job, making a choice on price alone will be a decision I’ll come to regret every time.
+To learn more about why the cheapest property manager is usually a bad fit, here are some suggestions based on my experiences over the years.

 Property to Property Manager Ratio

 When I’m in the market for a property manager, I always make it a point to look at the property to property manager ratio.
 By doing this, I’ll have a good idea if they have the time I believe will be necessary to give my properties and those living there the best possible service day after day.
 For example, if a property management company has only two or three employees, yet has far more properties than that, chances are they aren’t providing a high level of service.